Spottyfriend/communism/recs.md

 ## History

-[Working Class History](https://twitter.com/wrkclasshistory) *Introductory*.
+[Working Class History](https://twitter.com/wrkclasshistory) (Ongoing). *Introductory*.
 A project to collect historical stories of working-class struggle and share them in a highly accessible way.
 WCH also has a [world map](https://map.workingclasshistory.com/#map=2/0/0) where the stories are viewable.

 [The Socialist Manifesto](https://www.versobooks.com/en-gb/products/696-the-socialist-manifesto) (2019). *Introductory*. **124 pages / 5 hours and 6 minutes**.
 Specifically chapters two to six, which is what the page count and [runtime](https://www.youtube.com/watch?v=bTZOjFDpDOM) refer to.
 These chapters are a brief orthodox Anglophone account of the history of Marxist socialism.